dieulot/instantclick-website/README.md

 To keep a consistent tone I’ll end up editing most contributions.
 This means that for anything related to the copy you should open an issue, and not a pull request.
 You’ll then be credited in the commit message.

 I’m not a native English speaker, so if anything sounds weird, please tell me!

+I’m also not a crackerjack back-end developer either, so if you spot anything that would make the code simpler to use/maintain, advice or pull requests are appreciated.